What is a Recurring Revenue Model?

 How does a recurring revenue model impact cash flow and financial projections?

 The recurring revenue model allows for a steady income stream, thereby allowing businesses to plan and make confident investments.
 Nonetheless, businesses must manage upfront costs and any potential revenue dips while transitioning to a recurring model.
+This is how the RRM affects business finances:

 How do companies implement a recurring revenue model?